 They live in slow-moving freshwater areas which are quite shallow.
 These are located in tropical savannas, grasslands and rainforests.
 They can also be found in swamps and marshes.

 Breeding season takes place from April to May.
 Females move around surprisingly little for this time instead waiting for males to approach them.
 Many males will approach a single female using a scent trail which they lay down to find her.

 On occasion up to 12 males may vie for a single female.
 These males wrap around the female in what is known as a ‘breeding ball.’
 They will then all attempt to mate with the female in a process which may take four weeks before one experiences success.

 This species is capable of giving birth through parthenogenesis.
 This involves the female fertilizing her own eggs thus meaning she does not need to mate with a male.

 Six to seven months after mating the young are born live unlike most snakes which lay eggs.
 An average clutch contains 20 to 40 anacondas but some have included 100.
 These young develop in a membrane which they break out of following birth.

 They begin life at 70-80cm (27.5-31.5in) long.
 Following birth they take off and are responsible for looking after themselves.
 They generally begin by hiding as they are susceptible to predation.

 Until sexual maturity at a few years of age these snakes grow rapidly.
-Growth continues even after birth but at a slower pace.
+Growth continues after maturity but at a slower pace.

 Green anacondas are nocturnal.
 Most of their day is spent in the water.
-A lot of their time is spent floating with the snot sitting above the water.
+A lot of their time is spent floating with the snout sitting above the water.

 These animals are also referred to as water boas